saegl5/check_student_loans_archives/README.md

 Open the URL file with Microsoft (Chromium) Edge in Windows.
 The extension may be hidden.<br>
 Open the WEBLOC file with Safari in macOS.<br>
 Open the DESKTOP file with Mozilla Firefox in Ubuntu.<br>
-Open each PDF file with Acrobat Reader DC (https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html).<br>
+Open each PDF file with [Acrobat Reader DC](https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html "Click here to access the download link.").<br>
 Open the TXT file with a text editor (e.g., Notepad, TextEdit or gedit).

 The APK file is for Android phones running Android 4.2 (Jelly Bean) or above.